-German stability tested as Schulz and Merkel start talks
+German stability tested in Schulz-Merkel talks

 He had also called for expensive health care and pension reforms in Germany.

-SPD leaders will hold internal talks on Friday at the Willy-Brandt-Haus, the party's HQ in Berlin, prior to a full party congress on 7 December.
+SPD leaders will hold internal talks on Friday at the Willy-Brandt-Haus, the party's HQ, in Berlin, prior to a full party congress on 7 December.

 But Peter Altmaier, Merkel's finance minister and right-hand man, responded to the SPD's wariness by saying Germany needed to act swiftly to maintain faith in its stability.